 It's Friday: that means it's panel time!

-Caleb Maupin — Journalist and political analyst who focuses his coverage on US foreign policy and the global system of monopoly capitalism and imperialism.
+Caleb Maupin — Journalist and political analyst who focuses his coverage on US foreign policy.

 Jim Kavanagh — Political analyst and commentator and editor of The Polemicist.

 We'd love to get your feedback at firstname.lastname@example.org